JustinRayAngus/PICNIC/docs/source/runpicnic/onlc.rst

 Running using a job script
 ----

 For larger jobs, it is best to submit them to the appropriate queue using a job script.
-An example job script for running with 8 MPI ranks on the debug queue is
+An example job script for running with 8 MPI ranks on the debug queue for a maximum of 10 minutes is

 .. code-block:: bash